 As part of the Downtown Durham YMCA, we anticipate:

-- Finalizing plans and sharing updates in the fall.
-The closing of the current Downtown Durham Y facility is anticipated in March 2023 at the earliest.
+- The closing of the current Downtown Durham Y facility is anticipated in late 2024.

 - The new Downtown Durham YMCA is expected to be complete in two years.
 The entire site is expected to be complete in three years.